 - The crime involved family violence

-- You committed the offense while incarcerated or on supervision
+- You committed the offense while incarcerated or on parole

 Enhancements dramatically increase the punishment range.